 Lester and Illinois, I think are the tenor players that probably influenced me the most.
 Lester plays so lyrically.
 The contributions he made, in Basie’s band from 1936-39 are his very best, music that resonates today.
 Very few things can match his playing on Lady Be Good.

 He made his name playing in Kansas City Jazz Clubs with Basie.
 Charlie Parker, was there almost every night, listening to and memorizing Lester’s solos.
-Lester Young was a biggest influence on Charlie Parker and countless other saxophone players.
-His music and playing is very important to me.
+Lester Young was the biggest influence on Charlie Parker and countless other saxophone players.
+His music and playing are very important to me.
 He made so many great recordings and I always find myself returning to The Complete Aladdin Sessions (1945-47), Lester Young With The Oscar Peterson Trio and Pres and Sweets.

 And then there is Illinois Jacquet.
 I guess I’ve had an Illinois phase for the last two years.
 My favourite records include Illinois Jacquet And His Orchestra, Go Power and The Complete Apollo Concerts.
 He is just such a great soul jazz player, he makes you dance right away.

 I am also a big fan of big band music, Count Basie and Duke Ellington being my favourites.
 The body of music that these musicians made is extraordinary, something that I am still discovering.
 Count Basie’s rhythm section featuring Freddie Green on guitar, Walter Page on bass and Papa Joe Jones on drums was his first, many would say and his greatest.
 I also like the one with Eddie Jones on bass and Sonny Payne on drums.
 They were swinging so good and the Blues was all over.
 Alto saxophonist Marshall Royal was one of the greatest band directors.
 He made the Count Basie band sound like one.
-My favourite records are Atomic Mr. Basie, April in Paris, Chairman Of The Board, Basie In London, which was recorded in Sweden and my all-time favourite Basie Plays Hefti with Neal Hefti composing and arranging for Basie!
+My favourite records are Atomic Mr Basie, April in Paris, Chairman Of The Board, Basie In London, which was recorded in Sweden and my all-time favourite Basie Plays Hefti with Neal Hefti composing and arranging for Basie!

 My favourite small band recording is Basie And The Kansas City 7.
 You can hear the essence of in-the-pocket groove, blues and extraordinary playing.